kalviumcommunity/S66_Late_O_Matic/README.md

   - **Authentication**: Standard login using JWT or Session

 ### Why This Project
-  It is very simple to incorporate into the design, hilarious to employ, and demonstrates one’s Web 2.0 abilities at your disposal without making much of a fuss out of it.
-It also helps you fulfill all the course objectives in a fun way. it is easy to implement and funny to use
+  It is very simple to incorporate into the design, hilarious to employ, and demonstrates one’s Web abilities at your disposal without making much of a fuss out of it.
+It also helps you fulfill all the course objectives in a fun way. it is easy to implement and funny to use.